Windshield

 Virtual Reality Artwork

-This work is based on the sensation of people seeing themselves on television and popular social media accounts.
-A much appreciated status that many people nowadays pursue.
-This has developed since the famous police chase of OJ Simpson in 1994, where people could see themselves on live television in a thrid perspective for the first time.
-With this work, you can hire a service that brings a VR goggle and a wide angle camera to just look at your own self into the real world and interact with your environment through another set of eyes.
+This work is based on the sensation people experience when seeing themselves on television or popular social media accounts, a highly sought-after status that many pursue today.
+This phenomenon has evolved since the famous police chase of O.J.
+Simpson in 1994, where, for the first time, people could see themselves on live television from a third-person perspective.
+With this work, you can hire a service that provides a VR headset and a wide-angle camera, allowing you to observe yourself in the real world and interact with your environment through another set of eyes.

 Birth Control